 then, the matter of sexual gratification'll be sated by a

-complete lack of youthful consternation; a lack that is
+youthful consternation; a lack that is

 altogether sacred.
 Yes, old desert, only then'll the true

 source of purity to be found...I suppose what I'm trying